merely-useful/py-rse/index.md

 have been released over the years.
-These come with the most popular data science libraries and their dependencies pre-installed, and some also come with a package manager to assist with installing additional libraries that weren’t pre-installed.
+These come with the most popular data science libraries and their dependencies pre-installed, and some also come with a package manager to assist with installing additional libraries that weren't pre-installed.
 Today the most popular distribution for data science is [Anaconda][anaconda],\index{Anaconda}
 which comes with a package (and environment) manager called [conda][conda].\index{conda}